browser-research/track-api/README.md

 ## Notes:

 - For config example of systemctl service check systemctl.service-sample
-- The deployment post is 5005, while development is 5000
+- The deployment port is 5005, while development is 5000
 - Application is deployed at https://track.browser-research.com
-- Single Tracker instance consumes as less as 35MB of RAM, what makes it possible to deploy application at tiny VMs (with as less as 256MB of RAM).
+- Single Tracker instance consumes as little as 35MB of RAM, what makes it possible to deploy application at tiny VMs (with 256MB of RAM).

 ## Contact